Multiple Interaction Servers in a Single Tenant

 - Data corruption or hardware failures in one database only affects one solution.

 - Performance is improved.

-In addition to the method described on this page, starting with release 8.5.106.x of Interaction Server and Interaction Server Proxy, you can also use Interaction Server clusters to deploy multiple Interaction Servers working with a single instance of Interaction Server Proxy.
+In addition to the method described on this page, you can also use Interaction Server clusters to deploy multiple Interaction Servers working with a single instance of Interaction Server Proxy.

 Configuring Multiple Interaction Servers